Part 9: How To Answer Comprehension Questions

 Step 4: Read for relevant information and techniques

-While you are reading you need to look for the information the questions are asking for.
+While reading, focus on finding the information the questions are asking for.

-As you already know what you need to answer, this will make your job easier.
+Since you already know what you need to answer, this makes your task easier.

-If you can’t make notes during the reading time, you need to remember the parts of the text that contain the useful information you need.
+If you can’t take notes during the reading time, try to remember the parts of the text that contain useful information.

-What we’re going to do now is look at how to answer different types of comprehension questions: multiple choice or short answer responses.
+Now, let’s look at how you should answer different types of comprehension questions: multiple-choice or short-answer responses.

 Let’s start with multiple choice.

-Step 5: Answer the questions – Mulitple choice
+Step 5: Answer the questions – Multiple choice

-Make sure that you read the question thoroughly and look for:
+Make sure that you read the question carefully and look for:

 • Key verbs such as identify, implies or relates to